perezident14/every-man-jacked-admin/README.md

+# ARCHIVED
+Check out the current state of this app [here](https://github.com/p14/every-man-jacked-admin).

 # Every Man Jacked (Admin)

 Every Man Jacked is a workout tool that helps users structure their own workouts with specific goals for strength in mind.
 This admin panel handles the data creation for exercises and user management.